Are you looking to explore the best National Parks in Michigan? Then this list is for you!

 The Au Sable Lighthouse and Station were built to help sailors navigate the rocky shore and lessen the number of shipwrecks in the area.

-At the Lakeshore you can also enjoy hiking, biking, and watersports.
+At Pictured Rocks, you can also enjoy hiking, biking, and watersports.

 The rangers at the park even offer guided hikes and kayaking trips.